January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Sleigh and horse carriage rides in the vicinity of Warsaw

 Horse-drawn sleigh rides are a unique winter attraction in Poland.
 Usually, they are associated with the mountains, but in the vicinity of Warsaw, we can also go for a sleigh ride!
 It is great fun and an opportunity to spend time with family or friends in nature.
-Of course, a tiny little detail – snow is needed.
+Of course, a minor detail: snow is required.
 However, in most cases, when the weather changes and the snow melts, there is an option to ride a wheeled carriage.

 In our post Sleigh and horse carriage rides near Warsaw, we present several options for organizing a sleigh ride near Warsaw – you can contact all the organizers in English.